Mauricio Pochettino: Style of coaching

 Pochettino favours a very high-pressing, attacking style of football.
 He often employs a 4–2–3–1 formation at the clubs he manages.
 While doing so, he instructs his team to build from the back, intimidate and unsettle opponents with a quick-press system and work the ball into the box.

 Pochettino is hailed by many pundits for his focus on developing local players from the clubs' youth academies, getting local government and references' support, and a willingness to promote young players in general.
 It was also noted that many young players under his tutelage went on to play for the England national team, while the manager himself felt that it was his duty to develop English talent, saying "I feel when I arrived in Spain and now in England in which way can we say 'thank you' to the country that opened the door when I didn't speak English.
 And how people treated me and my family and my staff which was really well.
 It's a way to say thank you to the Premier League and the people who trust in you".

 Players coached by Pochettino also praised his man-management approach and guidance with his willingness to advise, encouraging the players to take charge of their own development as well as helping them to improve physically, technically and mentally.

 Personal life

-Pochettino is married to Karina Grippaldi.
-They have two sons, Sebastiano and Maurizio.
+Pochettino is married to fellow Argentine Karina Grippaldi.
+They have two sons, Sebastiano and Maurizio, both footballers.
 Sebastiano works under his father as a fitness coach and has been part of his father's team since his tenure at Tottenham.
 Maurizio plays for Andorran club Inter Club d'Escaldes.
 Pochettino holds Argentine and Spanish citizenship.

-Pochettino believes in "energía universal" (universal energy), the idea that people, places and things are charged with a hidden energy, positive or negative.
+Pochettino believes in "energía universal" ("universal energy"), the idea that people, places and things are charged with a hidden energy, positive or negative.
 "I believe in energía universal", he said.
 "It is connected.
 Nothing happens for causality.
 It is always a consequence [of something else].
 Maybe, it is one of the reasons that Harry [Kane] always scores in derbies.
 I believe in that energy.
-For me, it exists".
+For me, it exists."